zhihuidu/brain-match/README.md

 **refine-match-hillclimb**: Given two graphs and matching, use hill-climbing to improve the match \
 **refine-twohop**: Given two graphs and matching, use swaps in 2-hop neighborhoods to improve the match \
 **graph-alignment**: Given two graphs, matching, and ordering, use swaps to improve the match. \
-**graph-alignment-optimized**: Given two graphs, matching, and ordering, use swaps to improve the match
+**graph-alignment-optimized**: Given two graphs, matching, and ordering, use swaps to improve the match \
+**compute-betweenness-order**: Given a graph, create an ordering using approx. betweenness centrality

 **Sample workflow:**